 It seems to have a balanced macro with 14 grams of protein, 7 grams of fiber, and 200 calories per bar, good enough to replace a meal.

-I also appreciate how they kept it low on added sugars for health-conscious people.
+I also appreciate how they kept the meal bars low on added sugars for health-conscious people.
 However, it's not a soy-free option which can be an issue for people with soyallergies.

-Quest bars are what we recommend to folks looking to maximize protein intake.
+Quest protein bars are what we recommend to folks looking to maximize protein intake.

 - One of the stronger doses of protein